brycewray/hugo-site/content/posts/2020/02/youtube-tv-rsns-flap.md

 ----

-{{% yellowBox %}}**Update, 2020-02-29**: This morning, I learned from [a story on *CordCutters News*](https://www.cordcuttersnews.com/youtube-tv-sinclair-agree-to-a-short-term-extension-to-keep-fox-regional-sports-networks/) that YouTube TV and Sinclair are continuing to negotiate over the dispute described in this post and have agreed that, while they do so, YouTube TV will keep carrying the RSNs.
-I'll still keep this post in place because (a.) that's not exactly a final resolution, if indeed such a thing is ever possible in this case and (b.) there are a number of points herein which, in this here point-maker's opinion, remain salient nonetheless.{{% /yellowBox %}}
+**Update, 2020-02-29**: This morning, I learned from [a story on *CordCutters News*](https://www.cordcuttersnews.com/youtube-tv-sinclair-agree-to-a-short-term-extension-to-keep-fox-regional-sports-networks/) that YouTube TV and Sinclair are continuing to negotiate over the dispute described in this post and have agreed that, while they do so, YouTube TV will keep carrying the RSNs.
+I'll still keep this post in place because (a.) that's not exactly a final resolution, if indeed such a thing is ever possible in this case and (b.) there are a number of points herein which, in this here point-maker's opinion, remain salient nonetheless.
+{.yellowBox}

-{{% yellowBox %}}**Update, 2020-09-29**: Tonight, YouTube TV emailed its subscribers to say that, once again, it was dropping the Sinclair-owned Fox Sports RSNs; the effective date for this version of the divorce would be 2020-10-01.{{% /yellowBox %}}
+**Update, 2020-09-29**: Tonight, YouTube TV emailed its subscribers to say that, once again, it was dropping the Sinclair-owned Fox Sports RSNs; the effective date for this version of the divorce would be 2020-10-01.
+{.yellowBox}